braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/creative_details.md

 ### Banner

-if you want fancy, the banner card is for you! this is completely custom to what you want it to be. just create your content elsewhere and upload it for a beautiful card that's all your own.
+If you want fancy, the banner card is for you! this is completely custom to what you want it to be.
+Just create your content elsewhere and upload it for a beautiful card that's all your own.

 ![Banner][3]{: height="50%" width="50%"}